SenTzu01/pimatic-woox/README.md

 ## Status of Implementation

 Since the first release the following features have been implemented:
+* Added rule action syntax for "Fade" and Blink" effects
 * Support for the Woox R5085 RGBW lightbulb
 * Lightbulbs will automatically be found on the local (non-routed) LAN through UDP broadcast, after adding deviceID and -key
 * GUI element is similar to the ones provided by Pimatic-Tradfri and Pimatic-Dummies